-People frequently — and mistakenly — use the terms “opioid dependence” and “opioid addiction” interchangeably, but these conditions are very different, and how they are treated can mean the difference between life and death.
+People frequently — and mistakenly — use the terms “opioid dependence” and “opioid addiction” interchangeably.
+Still, these conditions are very different, and the treatment a person receives can mean the difference between life and death.

 What Is Opioid Dependence?

 Opioid dependence is not the same as addiction.
-Physical dependence can occur as the brain and the body adapt to the presence and effects of a drug.
+Physical dependence can occur as the brain, and the body adapts to a drug’s presence and effects.
 If the opioid intake is suddenly interrupted, uncomfortable withdrawal symptoms are common.
-When the body has reached this point of relying on a continuous, external source of opioids in order to prevent withdrawal syndrome, the person can be characterized as dependent.
+Dependence occurs when the body has reached the point of relying on a continuous external source of opioids to prevent withdrawal syndrome.

-When opioid drugs are continuously present in a person’s system, the body and brain have to adjust in order to function.
-This change provides a kind of normalcy that can be maintained with the constant presence of opioids.
-In other words, the body depends on opioids to function.
-If the daily dosage is reduced or interrupted, however, physical symptoms of withdrawal will occur.
+When opioid drugs are continuously present in a person’s system, the body and brain adjust to a new functioning form.
+In other words, the body depends on opiates to function.
+However, if the daily dosage is reduced or interrupted, physical withdrawal symptoms will occur.

 Who Becomes Dependent on Opioids?

 Although nearly all individuals who take opioids for an extended period will become dependent, not everyone becomes addicted.
-Opioid-dependent individuals might be able to meet work, social and family obligations, which distinguishes them from those suffering from addiction.
+Opioid-dependent individuals might meet work, social, and family obligations, which distinguishes them from those suffering from addiction.